sunshineagoo17/nextstream/README.md

     - Integrate voice recognition software like Google Assistant, Siri, or Alexa to allow users to search and schedule movies or shows using voice commands.

-## Lessons Learned and Next Steps
+## Next Steps

-- **Lessons Learned**:
+- Continue refining the recommendation algorithm to improve accuracy.
+- Explore additional notification options, such as email reminders.
+- Implement social features to enhance user interaction.
+- Optimize performance and scalability for handling a larger user base.

+## Lessons Learned: - will probably have to update this later:
 - Importance of clear API documentation for seamless integration.
 - Effective state management using Redux.
 - Challenges of implementing JWT authentication and handling user sessions.
 - Integrating multiple APIs to provide a cohesive user experience.

-- **Next Steps**:
-    - Continue refining the recommendation algorithm to improve accuracy.
-    - Explore additional notification options, such as email reminders.
-    - Implement social features to enhance user interaction.
-    - Optimize performance and scalability for handling a larger user base.

-## Installation Instructions
+## Installation Instructions - will probably have to update this later:
 - **Follow these steps to set up the NextStream application on your local development environment**:

 ### Prerequisites